algosup/2023-2024-project-4-sportshield-team-3/Docs/Specifications/Technical-Specifications.md

 >Dependencies:

-- This file depends on the underlying Bluetooth library provided by the microcontroller platform (e.g., Arduino Bluetooth library).
+- This file depends on the underlying Bluetooth library provided by the microcontroller platform `ArduinoBLE v1.3.6`.
-It may interact with other system components such as sensors, actuators, or the main control logic.
+- It may interact with other system components such as sensors, actuators, or the main control logic.

 >Usage:

-- Include the bluetooth.ino file in the `software_team3.ino` project file.
+- Include the `bluetooth.ino` file in the `software_team3.ino` project file.
 - Initialize the Bluetooth module and configure its parameters (e.g., device name, pairing mode) using appropriate function calls.
 - Set up event handlers or callback functions to handle Bluetooth events such as connection/disconnection, data reception, or errors.
 - Implement the main logic for Bluetooth communication, including sending/receiving data to/from the mobile app and responding to user commands.